Model Rules for the association – ‘BOER GOAT AUSTRALIA INC.’

 Initial Membership Fees:

-Joining Fee: Full Stud Membership is $99 per annum plus $33.00 for registration of Stud Name and Herd Prefix Code ( an initial once only fee) = $132 inclusive of GST (membership in this category allows for the registration and transfer of goats)
+Joining Fee: Full Stud Membership is $150 includes registration of Stud Name and Herd Prefix Code (membership in this category allows for the registration and transfer of goats)

 Joining Fee: Standard Membership = $66 inclusive of GST (membership in this category does not allow the registration or transfer of goats).

-Joining Fee: Junior Stud Membership is $66 plus $33.00 for registration of Stud Name and Herd Prefix Code ( an initial once only fee) = $99 inclusive of GST (membership allows for the registration and transfer of goats)
+Joining Fee: Junior Stud Membership is $99 include Stud Name and Herd Prefix Code registration (membership allows for the registration and transfer of goats)

 Annual Renewal Fee: